3.2 Administration and governance

 Croatian bureau of statistics

-Croatian Bureau of Statistics keeps the national database in the area of employment and entrepreneurship.
+The Croatian Bureau of Statistics manages the national database in the areas of employment and entrepreneurship.

 Research institutes